 ChartExpo is an Excel-based add-in with insightful and easy-to-interpret Stacked Bar Charts, plus many more advanced visualization designs.

-You actually don’t require programming skills to visualize your data using the tool in your Excel.
+You don’t require programming skills to visualize your data using the tool in your Excel.

 Sign up for a 7-day free trial today to access easy-to-interpret, ready-made, and visually appealing Stacked Bar Charts for your data stories.